GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/crm/org-policy-check.md

 weight: 3
 type: docs
 description: >
-  Checks if an organisation policy is effective in a project
+  Checks if an organization policy is effective in a project
 ---

 **Product**: \